LineRunner17/python-lsdyna_encrypt/README.md

 I hope this is just the beginning of a Python package for LS-Dyna in particular and other CAE activities in general.
 I will try to expand the idea in the future.
 See [Roadmap](Roadmap.md)

+## 3rd Party Tools

+* GnuPG as gpg

 ## License

-This code is licensed under **GPL-3.0 license** which basically means you can do whatever you want with it.
+This code is licensed as open source under **GPL-3.0 license** which basically means you can do whatever you want with it.
 If you think there will be some issues with the licensing and your project, just reach out to me and I'm sure we will find a solution.